Overarching Theme

 Current technological advances in computing will very rapidly transform clinical medicine and society, and eventually human life.
 The outsourcing of core cognitive capacities from human agents to artificial intelligence offers huge opportunities but also significant challenges and risks.
 In clinical neurology, the foreseeable impact of computing will range from applications like restorative therapies to the very fundamentals of our profession such as clinical reasoning and decision making.

-In addition to providing a common thread running through all invited lectures at the congress, this overarching theme will also be the subject of a special symposium on Innovations in Neurology and two focused workshops addressing AI applications in a wide range of clinical domains in both hospital and outpatient settings.
+In addition to providing a common thread running through all invited lectures at the congress, this Overarching Theme will also be the subject of a special symposium on Innovations in Neurology and two focused workshops addressing AI applications in a wide range of clinical domains in both hospital and outpatient settings.

 Symposium